-S ble - B2 Internship-I As rst year (Prescribed Per 02) credits: Sl No Sub Activity Head Performance/ Appraisal Assessment Rubrics (Allotted marks decide the letter Proposed Document as Evidence Evaluated by 1 Inter/ Intra Excellent 80 to 100 Institutional Workshop/Training.
-Good 60 to 79 (i) Student's Diary and workshop/ Hammig.
-Satisfactory 40 to 59 (ii) Internship Unsatisfactory and fail < 39 Report along 2 Working for Excellent 80 to 100 with the Institute consultancy/ Good 60 to 79 certificate Faculty Research project.
-Satisfactory 40 to 59 issued from (mentor) Unsatisfactory and fail < 39 the relevant together with 3 Festival (Technical / Excellent 80 to 100 authorized WIUI
+S Table - B2 Internship-I Assessment Rubrics Scheduled during the first year (Prescribed Period 02 weeks and Prescribed credits: 02) Sl No Sub Activity Head Performance/ Appraisal Assessment Rubrics (Allotted marks decide the letter Proposed Document as Evidence Evaluated by 1 Inter/ Intra Excellent 80 to 100 Institutional Good 60 to 79 (i) Student's workshop/ Hanning.
+Satisfactory 40 to 59 Diary and (ii) Internship Unsatisfactory and fail < 39 Report along 2 Working for Excellent 80 to 100 with the Institute consultancy/ Good 60 to 79 certificate Faculty Research project.
+Satisfactory 40 to 59 issued from (mentor) Unsatisfactory and fail < 39 the relevant together 3 Festival (Technical / Excellent 80 to 100 authorized with

 4 Business / Others) Events.
-Contribution in Incubation/ Innovation/ Entrepreneurship Good Satisfactory Unsatisfactory and fail Excellent Good Satisfactory Unsatisfactory and fail 60 to 79 40 to 59 < 39 80 to 100 60 to 79 40 to 59 < 39 Authority External Expert, if any.
-5 Cell.
-Learning at Departmental Lab/Tinkering Lab/Institutional workshop.
+Contribution in Incubation/ Innovation/ Entrepreneurship Cell.
+Good Satisfactory Unsatisfactory and fail Excellent Good Satisfactory Unsatisfactory and fail 60 to 79 40 to 59 < 39 80 to 100 60 to 79 40 to 59 < 39 Authority External Expert, if any.
+5 Learning at Departmental Lab/Tinkering Lab/Institutional workshop.
 Excellent Good Satisfactory Unsatisfactory and fail 80 to 100 60 to 79 40 to 59 < 39 6 Other than the above five activities Excellent Good Satisfactory Unsatisfactory and fail 80 to 100 60 to 79 40 to 59 < 39